OneIdentity/safeguard-ps/README.md

 the version of the Safeguard Web API, which will never change between where only the third and fourth numbers differ.

+### Moving to Three Digit Version Number

+As of version 2.2.x, safeguard-ps began using a three digit version number.
+It also now supports prerelease builds.
+This is so the next version of safeguard-ps can be developed in lock step with the Safeguard product.

+Dropping the third number is insignificant as the Safeguard Web API never changes in those releases.

 ## Powershell cmdlets

 The following cmdlets are currently supported.
 More will be added to this list over time.
 Every cmdlet in the list supports `Get-Help` to provide additional information as to how it can be called.